nrkn/js13k-2018/README.md

       ~else the rescue team will get wiped out and you lose~
   - ~basic map functionality~
   - Size: 9328, Remaining: 3984
+- ~map restore:~
+  - ~show a grid square of map~
+  - ~map can show location of huts, ruins, satellite etc~
+  - Size: 9511, Remaining: 3801
+- instead of ruins taking one hour and sometimes find nothing, distribute needed amount of items + some padding amongs all ruins, and you always find something until ruins are empty
 - backups have a type:
   - database (notes from RANGER)
   - synthdb (more things you can synth)